 In the last few years, however, growth loops have been the dominating framework for SaaS companies, causing a paradigm shift in the way products grow.
 But it doesn’t end with SaaS — increasingly, ecommerce and even B2B companies are getting in on the growth loop action, taking cues from a model that has been designed for sustainable, compounding growth.

 What are growth loops?

 Growth Loops are closed systems designed to ensure every input goes through a series of pre-defined steps to generate an output.
 That output is then reinvested as an input and, since this is a closed-loop system, the process repeats.

 Let’s consider this in more tangible terms.
-A new customer signs up to your product and, through a series of prompts within the product or through automated marketing messages, the customer is prompted to share content or refer a friend (this is the output) and the cycle repeats.
+A new customer signs up for your product and, through a series of prompts within the product or through automated marketing messages, the customer is prompted to share content or refer a friend (this is the output), and the cycle repeats.

 The origins of the AARRR funnel framework

 The AARRR Funnel Framework was developed by Dave McClure, an entrepreneur, angel investor and founder of the business accelerator 500 Startups, as a way to think about the five most important metrics for product growth, and how they relate to one another.

 McClure shared this framework with the world back in 2007 and it has served the growth world well, helping businesses of all shapes and sizes to develop a model of customer behavior that can be tracked and improved upon.

 Acquisition happens through marketing activities like paid search or content marketing, driving new users to activate through a contact form or sign up.
 Retention is tracked through repeat visits or re-purchases, and revenue is tracked as a minimum revenue per customer or by exceeding the cost of acquisition.
 Finally, the user is prompted to refer their network through an incentive program or social media.